Remember the expression, too many cooks in the kitchen?

 Nobody is entirely sure when the trend will shift, but for now it’s important to recognize that you are operating in a “seller’s market” as far as employment goes.
 That is to say, lack of demand puts the power in the hands of the employees.

-While low unemployment rates are usually celebrated by the mainstream public, it doesn’t change the fact that labor shortages are challenging for small business owners – especially restaurant owners who face daunting odds in the first few years of opening.
+While low unemployment rates are usually celebrated by the mainstream public, it doesn’t change the fact that a labor shortage is challenging for small business owners – especially restaurant owners who are still struggling with the impact of pandemic-related closures

-Trust in your business concept and restaurant brand while exploring ways you can adapt to the evolving labor landscape, like the seven creative solutions we’ve discussed here.
+Trust in your business concept and restaurant brand while exploring ways you can adapt to the evolving labor landscape, like the seven creative labor shortage solutions we’ve discussed here.